 C. Headquarters.
 The Director is responsible for overall Service compliance with the Executive Order and this chapter.
 Each Assistant Director is responsible for policy guidance and compliance in their respective areas of responsibility.

 For additional information regarding this policy, contact the Division of Habitat Conservation.
-For more information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.